SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 This document describes what what is planned for Spartacus for Q4 2020 and later.

-*Last updated November 24, 2020 by Bill Marcotte, Senior Product Manager, Spartacus*
+*Last updated December 1, 2020 by Bill Marcotte, Senior Product Manager, Spartacus*

 Contents: